 Private Orthopaedic Surgery

-Seven things you need to know before making a decision to pursue private surgery.
+Seven things you need to consider before making a decision to pursue private surgery.

-- Your surgeon is obligated to inform you of the risks of surgery before you decide to proceed.
-You will be asked to sign documents confirming that you were educated by your surgeon and that you accept the risks of surgery.
+#5 Your surgeon is obligated to inform you of the risks of surgery and other treatment options before you decide to proceed.
+You will be asked to sign documents confirming that you were educated by your surgeon of other treatment options, risks of surgery and that you accept the risks of surgery.
 This is a universal practice among all surgeons .

 Terry Kane, Registered Physiotherapist (Calgary, Alberta, Canada)